Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Introduction

 Our first main result is that the asymptotic population growth rate

 is exactly equal to the deterministic single-cell growth rate, $\Lambda = k$, for all $\sigma$ and for all models of division and size-regulation compatible with size homeostasis.
 This is in sharp contrast to models with size-independent $\lambda(t)$, where $\Lambda$ depends sensitively on the statistics of $\lambda(t)$~\cite{tuanase2008regulatory, levien2021non, hein2024asymptotic}.
 It is also notable because the Feller process~\eqref{eq:intro_feller} does not satisfy the structural assumptions underlying recent general decoupling results~\cite{levien2025size}, yet it exhibits an even stronger form of decoupling: the population growth rate is completely insensitive to both growth noise and division.
+As shown below, this stronger decoupling follows from the additive square-root noise and should not be interpreted as a generic property of stochastic growth models.

-Our second set of results concerns the steady-state snapshot distribution of cell sizes.
-For the simplest case of deterministic, symmetric division, where cells are born at size $s_b=\bar s_b$ and divide at size $s_d = 2\bar s_b$, we obtain an exact closed-form expression for the steady-state population cell-size distribution.
-In the limit $\sigma\to 0$, this solution reduces to the classical inverse-square law $n(s)\propto s^{-2}$ derived in deterministic growth models~\cite{maclean1961some,koch1962model,koch1966distribution,hein2024asymptotic}.
-For finite $\sigma$, growth noise introduces an analytically controlled shift of the population mean size by $-\sigma^2$, with the variance modified only at order $\sigma^4$.
+Our second set of results concerns the steady-state snapshot distribution of cell sizes in the population.
+We show that growth noise modifies this distribution in a simple way: once the deterministic growth $\sigma=0$ solution is known, the full $\sigma>0$ solution is obtained by a one-sided exponential convolution with a kernel of width $\sigma^2$.
+Thus, division noise, asymmetric division, and size regulation enter only through the deterministic solution, while growth noise introduces a division-independent smoothing.
+In particular, the population mean size is shifted by $-\sigma^2$, whereas the variance is modified only at order $\sigma^4$ relative to the deterministic growth solution.
+The population cell-size distribution for the deterministic growth model, $\sigma=0$ has a known closed form in terms of the lineage birth-size distribution.

-We then show that these results extend in a remarkably simple way to division noise with general size-regulation mechanisms.
-For symmetric division with arbitrary division-size statistics that yield a stationary lineage distribution of birth sizes $s_b$ with density $f_b^{\rm lin}(s)$, we prove that the population snapshot cell-size distribution depends on the size-regulation mechanism only through $f_b^{\rm lin}(s)$.
-Specifically, the steady-state population cell-size density $n(s)$ can be written as a one-sided exponential moving average of the deterministic inverse-square-law solution expressed in terms of $f_b^{\rm lin}(s)$, with an exponential kernel of width $\sigma^2$.
-As a consequence, the mean and variance of the population size take the universal form

-so that division noise and size regulation enter only through the single lineage quantity $\mean{1/s_b}_{\rm lin}$, while the $\sigma^2$ and $\sigma^4$ corrections are universal.
-The same exponential-smoothing structure persists when we include stochastic partitioning and asymmetric division: once the deterministic $\sigma=0$ population solution $n_0(s)$ is known, the full $\sigma>0$ solution is obtained by a single convolution with the same exponential kernel.